 12 Jun, 2025

 India’s rise on the global stage has brought into sharper focus a set of issues related to connectivity between the Indian Ocean and the Mediterranean Sea.
-A central dimension of the strategic partnership between India and Greece that has been taking shape over the past three years draws on a rich tapestry of maritime linkages between the two countries.
-These connections can be traced back to ancient times and are now morphing into multifaceted cooperation between New Delhi and Athens in a variety of fields ranging from new trade routes and maritime security to addressing hybrid threats.
+A central dimension of the strategic partnership between India and Greece that has been taking shape over the past two-three years draws upon a rich tapestry of maritime linkages between the two countries.
+These connections can be traced back to ancient times and are morphing into a multifaceted alliance between New Delhi and Athens in a variety of fields ranging from new trade routes and maritime security to addressing hybrid threats.

 Alexander’s eastward march inaugurated a new phase of systematic maritime exchanges between India and Greece.
 Nearchus (ca. 360–300 BC), the commander of Alexander’s fleet, undertook in 325 BC an expedition from the Indus River to the Euphrates.
 Nearchus recorded his experiences in a travelogue, a summary of which has been incorporated in Arrian’s Indica (2nd century AD).